digital-asset/daml/docs/source/daml/intro/3_Data.rst

 Variants and Pattern Matching
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Suppose now that you also wanted to keep track of cash in hand.
 Cash in hand doesn't have a bank, but you can't just leave ``bank`` empty.
 Daml doesn't have an equivalent to ``null``.
-Variants can express that cash can either be in hand or at a bank.
+Variants can express that cash can either be in hand or at a bank:

 .. literalinclude:: daml/daml-intro-3/daml/Variants.daml
   :language: daml